Welding Gas Cylinder Recertification Costs and Process Guide

 hydrostatic testing for safety

-When you need to confirm a welding tank’s safety, hydrostatic testing checks its integrity by filling the cylinder with water, pressurizing it—usually to about 1.5 times its service pressure—and holding that pressure to watch for leaks, permanent deformation, or other failures.
+When you need to confirm a welding tank’s safety, hydrostatic testing checks its integrity.
+It fills the cylinder with water and pressurizes it, usually to about 1.5 times its service pressure.
+Then it holds that pressure to watch for leaks, permanent deformation, or other failures.

 Hydrostatic testing verifies a welding tank’s safety by filling it with water, pressurizing to ~1.5× service pressure, and checking for leaks or deformation.

-You’ll drain and inspect the tank before filling to spot obvious defects.
-During the hold period, you monitor pressure stability and the exterior for seepage or bulging; any change indicates failure.
+You drain and inspect the tank before filling to spot obvious defects.
+During the hold period, you monitor pressure stability and the exterior for seepage or bulging.
+Any change indicates failure.

-After a successful test, you receive certification documenting test parameters, condition, and next recertification date (typically 10 years).
+After a successful test, you receive certification.
+It documents test parameters, condition, and next recertification date (typically 5 or 10 years).
 You must check the stamped certification date before refilling or exchanging a tank.

-Providers’ policies on retesting and fees vary, so confirm terms in advance.
+Providers’ policies on retesting and fees vary.
+Confirm terms in advance.

 Typical Recertification Fees and Price Ranges